abdulrasaqzainab/COS110/README.md

 ✅ **Memory Management (Static & Dynamic Binding)**
 ✅ **Interfaces & Encapsulation**
 ✅ **Code Reusability & Modular Design**

-The goal is to develop well-structured, robust, and documented programs using a modern **OO programming language**.

 ## 📂 Topics Covered